DSSGxUK/s22_buckinghamshire/README.md

                                                                       # microsoft.com/fwlink/?LinkID=135170',
                                                                       # then we need to enable execution of signed
                                                                       # scripts.
-                                                                      # We can do this by running 'Set-ExecutionPolicy
+# Set-ExecutionPolicy RemoteSigned -Scope CurrentUser                 # We can do this by running the command to the
-                                                                      # RemoteSigned -Scope CurrentUser'.
+                                                                      # left without the #.
 You may need
                                                                       # administrator privelages to do this.

 > python.exe -m pip install --upgrade pip                             # Update pip if necessary